cockroachdb/pebble/docs/RFCS/20220311_pebble_flushable_ingested_sstable.md

 To avoid a forced flush when ingesting SSTables that have an overlap with a memtable, we "lazily" add the SSTs to the LSM as a `*flushableEntry` to `d.mu.mem.queue`.
-In comparison to a regular ingest which adds the SSTs to the lowest possible level, the SSTs will get placed in the memtable before they are eventually flushed (to L0).
+In comparison to a regular ingest which adds the SSTs to the lowest possible level, the SSTs will get placed in the memtable queue before they are eventually flushed (to the lowest level possible).
 This state is only persisted in memory until a flush occurs, thus we require a WAL entry to replay the ingestion in the event of a crash.

 ## Motivation